nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :computer: **Keyboard Shortcut**:<br>

 To navigate the list, you can use the <kbd>↑ Up</kbd> and <kbd>↓ Down</kbd> arrow keys (as previously mentioned in the QuickStart).
-While the recipe to that you want to zoom in to is being selected, simply type <kbd>P</kbd> to view that particular recipe's details!
+While the recipe you want to zoom in on is selected, simply press <kbd>P</kbd> to view that particular recipe's details!

 </div>